scottish-government-design-system/designsystem.gov.scot/components/card/developer-notes.md

 ### Configuration options

-Use the following modifier class to alter the display of a category item card:
+Use the following modifier class to alter the display of a card:

-`ds_category-item--card--gradient` changes the bottom border of the card visible on hover and focus to a gradient of your primary and secondary brand colours.
+`ds_card--filled` removes the padding on the card so that whatever is placed within the card will cover the whole card area.

+`ds_card--has-hover` adds a hover effect to the card.